lagom/lagom/docs/manual/java/guide/cluster/Serialization.md

 @[add-mandatory](code/docs/home/serialization/v2b/AbstractItemAdded.java)

-To add a new mandatory field we have to use a JSON migration class and set the default value in the migration code, which extends the `JacksonJsonMigration`.
+To add a new mandatory field we have to use a JSON migration class and set the default value in the migration code, which extends the `JacksonMigration`.

 This is how a migration class would look like for adding a `discount` field: